Understanding the Pareto Principle in Legal Practice

 Must-Have Tools:

 These tools support quality control while making it easier to identify trends and determine how to improve performance.
-Using them well is a form of investment—freeing time, saving money, and improving outcomes across your organization.
+Using them well is an investment that gives attorneys more time and improves outcomes across the organization.

 Real-Life Application: A Case Study in Legal Efficiency